tekartik/sembast.dart/README.md

 - meta information of the database (first line)
 - record data

-Each data written is appended to the file for best performance.
+Each data written is appended lazily to the file for best performance.
 Compact might happen at any moment to prevent record duplication.
 The whole compact information is done in a new file followed by a rename to make it atomic.